La-Lojban/lojban.pw/data/pages/en/resources/guaspi/pronouns.md

-The patterns with ``_can_ -change'' and ``_qma_ -make'' are as common in _gua\spi_ as the pre-pro-in-ob-ab Latin prefix set is in English.
+The patterns with _can_ -change and _qma_ -make are as common in _gua\spi_ as the pre-pro-in-ob-ab Latin prefix set is in English.
 In the second and third examples, the infinitive first case is a copy of the main sentence case before the infinitive: the second case. _Gua\spi_ predicate words are usually not transitive, and the third example shows how transitive predicates are produced.
-(There is a separate word ``_fow_ -force''.)
+(There is a separate word _fow_ -force.)
 As shown in the fourth example, multiple compounds are common.
 The expansion of this sentence is also shown with all defaults written out in full.

 ### Shared Argument List

 Second, the words may share an argument list.
 The effect is as if you had made two sentences with the arguments copied into each.
-This pattern is cued by `-' when the infinitive argument pattern does not apply, or by a conjunction _``-fe''_ when it does.
+This pattern is cued by `-' when the infinitive argument pattern does not apply, or by a conjunction _-fe_ when it does.
 For example:

 >